 - Causing fear in others by threats or endangerment

 - Intention to commit battery

-At the office of Daniels & Taylor, P.C., attorney Tony A. Taylor brings over 22 years of experience to individuals charged with assault and battery in the state of Georgia.
-He has a comprehensive understanding of the law and of the tactics used by the state in assault and battery crime prosecutions.
-In addition to extensive trial experience, we will use our negotiation skills in dealings with the court and the district attorney's office to bring about resolutions that are in your best interest.
+Our Gwinnett County assault and battery defense attorneys have decades of combined experience representing the criminally accused in Georgia.
+We have a comprehensive understanding of the law and the tactics used by the state in assault and battery prosecutions.
+In addition to extensive trial experience, we can use our negotiation skills in dealings with the court and the district attorney's office to obtain resolutions that are in your best interest.

 When you hire Daniels & Taylor, P.C., to defend you on charges of assault and battery, we will conduct a thorough investigation of the facts and circumstances surrounding your arrest so that we can identify all procedural and substantive defenses.
 We will review the details of your arrest to determine whether there was probable cause for any search, seizure, or arrest and whether you were properly advised of your rights before any statements were taken.
 We will also verify that law enforcement officers followed constitutional safeguards while gathering any evidence.

 Schedule a free office consultation in our office in Lawrenceville by calling (770) 285-1673.